pkdevboxy/crom/README.md

 # Crom

 Crom is an experimental, proof-of-concept package manager that doesn’t need its own registry.
 Instead, it uses GitHub as a *de facto* registry: it searches for GitHub repositories that match the name you specify, and picks the one with the highest number of stars.
-(Crom is built on GitHub out of convenience, but it could be extended to work with other platforms; see [open issues](https://github.com/mbostock/crom/issues).)
+(Crom is built on GitHub out of convenience, but it could easily be extended to other platforms; see [open issues](https://github.com/mbostock/crom/issues).)

+Crom demonstrates that package managers can be decoupled from package registries.
+And this is good, because **package authors should be free to publish their software on any platform, and package consumers should be free to install software from any platform**.

 To install Crom, use npm: